 “pla1516h f special topics: planning and designing for community power”

-- department of geography and planning at the university of toronto (2024)
+- department of geography and planning at the university of toronto (2024-present)

 “urd1202h f/s selected topics in urban design: planning and designing for community power”